schwerli/Prometheus-terminal/README.md

 ![code coverage](https://github.com/Pantheon-temple/Prometheus/raw/coverage-badge/coverage.svg)

-# How to run the project
+Prometheus is a FastAPI backend service that performs intelligent codebase-level operations including answering questions, resolving issues, and reviewing pull requests.
+At its core, it implements a multi-agent approach governed by a state machine that ensures code quality through automated reviews, build verification, and test execution.

+Prometheus can be connected to other services provided in the `Pantheon-temple` orgnization, for example:
+* Connect it to `Pantheon-temple/Argus-GitHub` to automatically pull the latest changes from your GitHub repository, answer/fix issues, and review pull requests.
+* Connect it to `Pantheon-temple/Hermes` to have chat interface with your codebase (GitHub or local).
+* Connect it your own service, by sending requests to the FastAPI endpoints.

+# Quick start

-In this project we use `docker-compose.yml` to run everything.
+In this project we use `docker-compose.yml`(for Linux), or `docker-compose.win_mac.yml` (for Windows or MacOS).
 It expects you to set the following enviroment variables:

 ```
 PROMETHEUS_LITELLM_MODEL=...